-Michael Vincent, Edison’s Senior Manager of Renewables, discusses the growth of renewable energy partnerships with tribal communities and the role of impact investing.
+Michael Vincent, Renewable Energy Originator, Meta (former Edison Energy Senior Manager of Renewables), discusses the growth of renewable energy partnerships with tribal communities and the role of impact investing.

 Tribal lands comprise approximately 5.8 percent of the total U.S. land base but represent an estimated 6.5 percent of the total U.S. utility-scale renewable energy technical potential, according to the National Renewable Energy Laboratory (NREL).
 Many of these lands are in areas that have abundant renewable energy, such as wind, and solar.
 Tribal land-based wind has economic potential exceeding 1 GW of nameplate capacity, while PV solar has more than 61 GW.

 Tribes and tribal lands are uniquely positioned to advance the development of renewable energy projects to benefit tribal communities.
 Tribes in the Northwest, Midwest, and Southwest boast expansive reservations and abundant natural resources, making them prime candidates for solar, wind, and energy storage projects.